American Women Speak About VBAC

 I received many requests to share it online, not only from conference attendees but by the women themselves who contributed their stories for this piece.
 You can download a PDF copy of this document here.

 I’m especially excited that I had the opportunity to share the comments provided by Wendy S. from California, Kristen K. of Nebraska, and Rachel R. of Oregon during the public discussion time which you can view via the Day 2 Webcast.
-(You can also view the Day 1 Webcast, download a PDF of the Program and Abstracts, as well as pre-order the consensus statement.
+(You can also view the Day 1 Webcast, download a PDF of the Program and Abstracts.
 The more people who order the consensus statement, the more powerful the message that people are interested in the option of VBAC.)

 While the contributors gave permission for their full names to be used on the handout I distributed at the NIH, not everyone is comfortable with their name on the internet.